Chains74/CI-MS1/README.md

 ## Testing

 Although I have not automated testing on this site, I have tested the site on a multitude of different devices and sizes.
-This includes a 5K 27" iMac, 13' MacBook Pro, the MBP connected up to a 1080P External Monitor, an 11.9" iPad, an iPad Mini and iPhone 4, 5S, 6 and 7, along with a Samsung Galaxy J3.
+This includes a 27" iMac, 13' MacBook Pro, the MBP connected up to a 1080P External Monitor, an 11.9" iPad, an iPad Mini and iPhone 4, 5S, 6 and 7, along with a Samsung Galaxy J3.
 The site has also been tested on the folowing browsers: Safari, Firefox, Google Chrome, Vivaldi, Opera and Brave.
-The developer tools on all browsers were used to check responsive and test the site on the various device sizes the inspector offers.
+The developer tools on all browsers were used to check responsive and test the site on the various device sizes the respective developer tool offers.
 I have asked a few friends and family to test the site site and make sure they can navigate it easily and to report back with any issues.
 The links have been tested and all open in new tabs within the same browser as the site.
 On the Contacts page all fields will need to be filled in to submit.
 The email field will need a valid email address to clear the validation..
 Had an issue where the timeline elements were stretched to wide on high resolution screens.
 This was fixed by using a media query to change the width of the timeline content on the higher resolution screens.